How to recognise symptoms of the drug

 People may collapse or “drop”, foam at the mouth, or experience temporary paralysis.
 The effects are often worse if taken at the same time as alcohol and other drugs, if a person is unwell, or experiencing mental distress.

-- Use very small amounts and wait for the full effect before choosing to have more.
+- Use very small amounts initially and wait for an effect before choosing to have more.
 This can reduce the chance of overdosing.

-- Ensure one person around is not using and knows how to help if needed.
+- Ensure at least one person who’s there is not using synthetic cannabinoids and knows how to get help if needed.

-- Sit down before using to reduce the chance of injury if the person loses consciousness.
+- Consider where you are using, or use in a safer position (e.g., sit down before using) to reduce the chance of injury if you lose consciousness.

-- Anytime someone loses consciousness or ‘drops,’ place them in a stable side position and continuously check that they are still breathing.
+- Anytime someone loses consciousness or ‘drops,’ place them in the recovery position and call 111.
+Continuously check that they are still breathing.

 - is unconscious